10 ways to make this festive season as eco-friendly as possible

 Does this mean that you should give up festivities?
 Don’t worry – all is not lost!
 Did you know that there are various things you can do to change the eco-destruction that is tied with the festive season?
 Here are simple steps to becoming a conscious consumer and planet-friendly human during the festive season.
 You can still enjoy your celebrations while causing minimal harm to the planet!

 Use recycled or recyclable wrapping (or no wrapping at all)

 Wrapping paper gets ripped off of the gifts and then thrown out immediately.
 It becomes a huge problem for landfills that are already jam-packed and overflowing with non-biodegradable or non-recyclable materials.
 Is it really worth the 5 seconds of delight that comes with ripping open a gift?
 If you really want an eco-friendly festive season, encourage your friends and family to only use eco-friendly wrapping paper, material to wrap gifts in (which are reusable) OR no wrapping paper at all!

 Purchase ethical gifts

 It's shocking how many toys and other goodies end up in the trash each year.
 Many belongings in peoples' homes don't serve a purpose and end up being unwanted clutter.
 Purchasing ethical gifts means giving someone something that's not easily disposable, has little carbon footprint, is useful to the person and not harmful to the environment.
-Gifts such as non-GMO sprouting seeds, organic eco-friendly personal care products or organic herbal teas are thoughtful, usefull and cause little harm to the environment!
+Gifts such as non-GMO sprouting seeds, organic eco-friendly personal care products or organic herbal teas are thoughtful, useful and cause little harm to the environment!

 - View our entire collection of eco-friendly, organic and ethical gifts for MEN >